elesiuta/pyxargs/README.md

                                   directory
-                        abspath = build commands from file paths relative to root and execute in the base directory dir     = pass directories only
+                        abspath = build commands from file paths relative to root and execute in the base directory dir     = build commands from directory names instead of filenames
-                        stdin   = build commands from standard input and execute in the base-directory -0, --null            input items are terminated by a null character instead of by whitespace, automatically sets mode = stdin --delim char          input items are terminated by the specified delimiter
+                        stdin   = build commands from standard input and execute in the base directory -0, --null            input items are terminated by a null character instead of by whitespace, automatically sets mode = stdin --delim char          input items are terminated by the specified delimiter